travis-ci/docs-travis-ci-com/blog/_posts/2013-01-31-post-mortem-build-outage.md

 Build processing on both platforms was stopped and was down a long time, our longest build outage so far.
 We're incredibly sorry for the inconvenience.

-We had to take this drastic measure as Heroku disabled new deployments accessing external resources for any new RubyGems that might be required for the deployment.
+We had to take this drastic measure as Heroku *rightfully* disabled new deployments accessing external resources for any new RubyGems that might be required for the deployment.
+Heroku did this in order to protect their users and we are grateful for it since we potentially might have underestimated the extend of this part of the issue at that point.
+Also, we decided to not deploy anything before there's a positive sign from Rubygems ... in order to protect our own users.

 ### The vulnerability